NTIA/scos-sensor/README.md

 ### Committing

 Besides running the test suite and ensuring that all tests are passed, we also expect all Python code that's checked in to have been run through an auto-formatter.

-This project uses a Python auto-formatter called Black.
-You probably won't like every decision it makes, but our continuous integration test-runner will reject your commit if it's not properly formatted.

-Additionally, import statement sorting is handled by isort.

-The continuous integration test-runner verifies the code is auto-formatted by checking that neither isort nor Black would recommend any changes to the code.
-Occasionally, this can fail if these two autoformatters disagree.
-The only time I've seen this happen is with a commented-out import statement, which isort parses, and Black treats as a comment.
-Solution: don't leave commented-out import statements in the code.

-There are several ways to autoformat your code before committing.
-First, IDE integration with on-save hooks is very useful.
-Second, there is a script, `scripts/autoformat_python.sh`, that will run both isort and Black over the codebase.
-Lastly, if you've already pip-installed the dev requirements from the section above, you already have a utility called `pre-commit` installed that will automate setting up this project's git pre-commit hooks.
-Simply type the following *once*, and each time you make a commit, it will be appropriately autoformatted.
+Included in the development dependencies of this repository is a set of tools which run auto-formatting and code-checking automatically when you make a commit.
+Once you've installed the development dependencies, set up the pre-commit tooling by running:

 ```bash
 pre-commit install
 ```

-You can manually run the pre-commit hooks using the following command.
+The pre-commit tool will auto-format Python code using [Black](https://github.com/psf/black) and [isort](https://github.com/pycqa/isort).
+Other pre-commit hooks are also enabled, and can be found in [`.pre-commit-config.yaml`](.pre-commit-config.yaml).
+You can also manually run the pre-commit hooks using the following command.

 ```bash
 pre-commit run --all-files